feindr54/python_chess/README.md

-# python_chess
+# python_chess (WIP)
-CX's attempt into programming chess in python
+CX's attempt into programming chess in python.